Apache Kafka: Part 1 - Why Event Streaming Matters

 • “Here’s what’s happening right now”

-Today’s businesses require real-time processing for seamless operations and quick decisions.
+Real time processing isn’t just nice to have anymore.
+It’s table stakes for modern business.
 Customers expect instant responses, and competitors who can’t deliver get left behind.

-Event-Driven Systems Are Everywhere
+Event Driven Systems Are Everywhere

-Look around - event-driven applications are powering the experiences we use every day:
+Look around.
+Event driven applications are powering the experiences we use every day.

 Social Media

-• Instagram: Real-time likes, comments, and story updates
+• Instagram: Real time likes, comments, and story updates

 • Twitter: Live trending topics and instant notifications